abyvinod/abyvinod.github.io/content/1 - setupPelican.md

 ~~~

 [^1]: $ sign denotes bash prompt.
-[^2]: Title and date is the minimum requirement for a blog post.
+[^2]: Title and date are the minimum requirement for a blog post.